 So why not get started now?

 You can do it right here, using Adext’s AI to supercharge your digital ads.
-It automatically and intelligently manages your advertising budgets at a cross-channel level, across 20 different demographic groups per ad.
-Our Audience Management as a Service (AMaaS) makes more than 480 daily budget adjustments per ad to get you the lowest costs per conversion on AdWords, Facebook and Instagram.
+It automatically and intelligently manages your advertising budgets at a cross-channel level, across different demographic groups per ad.
+Our Audience Management as a Service (AMaaS) makes more than 480 daily budget adjustments per ad to get you the lowest costs per conversion on your Google and Facebook platforms.

 We also make it extremely easy for you.
-Try our Adext’s AMaaS for free and take advantage of our fantastic guarantee, it just takes 5 to 10 minutes to set it up here.
+Try our Free Trial it just takes 5 to 10 minutes to set it up here.

 We also recommend you to check this step by step guide to get started with AMaaS, which includes some expert tips to get the most out of it.